-The first ever satellite transmitter on a pallid harrier (Circus macrourus) in Finland during 2015–2019.
+Four satellite trackers have been fitted on breeding female pallid harriers (Circus macrourus) in Finland during 2015–2019.
 The first was fitted in June 2015 on a female breeding Utajärvi, Northern Ostrobothnia.
 The tagged bird was named Potku (a kick) after the remote village nearby its nest.
 Potku spent the first two winters in southern Mauretania in West Africa.
 She flew there and back through an almost identical route across Poland, Germany, France, Spain and Morocco.
 In the summer of 2016 she tried to breed in northern Finnish Lapland, but something went wrong during the incubation period.
 Late May next year she vanished somewhere southeast of Arkhangelsk in northwestern Russia and has not been heard of since.

-The second Finnish pallid harrier fitted with a GPS-GSM transmitter was a female breeding in Lumijoki, Norther Ostrobothnia.
+The second Finnish pallid harrier fitted with a GPS-GSM transmitter was a female that bred in Lumijoki, Norther Ostrobothnia.
 She was captured and tagged in July 2017.
-This bird got her name, Letto, from the territory she has held for at least four consecutive seasons.
+This bird got her name, Letto, from the territory she held for at least four consecutive seasons.
 She was first ringed there as a breeding female in summer 2014.
 In 2017 Letto was able to raise four fledglings – and once they could manage on their own she flew to Lapland for ten days!
 The tracking of her autumn migration ended abruptly as Letto died in Poland in September.
 She was predated by bigger bird of prey, probably a northern goshawk (Accipiter gentilis).

 By satellite monitoring we hope to shed light on the females’ use of their breeding territories as well as, especially, their migration behaviour and overwintering areas.
 In recent years a growing number of pallid harriers have been observed in France and Spain between September and April.
 This seems to points towards a new western migration route instead of the well-known route through the Middle East.
-Potku has already proven this speculation to be correct for her part.
+Potku and Selja have already proven this to be correct for their part.

 Unlike in Kazakhstan, at least some of the pallid harriers breeding in Finland return to the same site to breed.
-This seems to Letto’s strategy.
-Potku, on the other hand, appears to just as nomadic as the pallid harriers in Kazakhstan.
+This seems to have been Letto’s strategy.
+Potku and Selja, on the other hand, appeared to be just as nomadic as the pallid harriers of Kazakhstan.

-Join us to follow Potku’s and Letto’s journeys and gain an insight into the behaviour of this fascinating species!
+Join us to follow Finnish pallid harriers and gain an insight into the behaviour of this fascinating species!